See all articles

 Conclusions

-After looking at the examples above, it quickly becomes clear that Ruby on Rails is a very relevant solutions for fintech.
-Thanks to RoR’s fast prototyping, stability, security, ease of integration and modular approach, it offers a long list of benefits with very few disadvantages.
+After looking at the examples above, it quickly becomes clear that Ruby on Rails is a very relevant fintech solution.
+Thanks to RoR’s fast prototyping, stability, security, ease of integration, and modular approach, it offers a long list of benefits with very few disadvantages.

 Want to know how Ruby on Rails can help your fintech business?

-iRonin’s team of experts have years of experience in building RoR apps for various industries, including finance.
+iRonin’s team of experts has years of experience building RoR apps for various industries, including finance.